Centiq/sap-hana/deploy/v2/USAGE.md

    In any case, this opens up scope for programatically setting the HANA deployment resource group using something personal to your user (e.g. $USER variable), which helps to avoid clashes with others that might be sharing the same Azure subscription.

-In a High-Availability system, you must set the password to be used for the `hacluster` user in the template you intend to deploy.
-You can programatically set the password using a utility script:
+In HA systems, you must set the password to be used for the cluster user in the template you intend to deploy.
+You can programatically set this using a utility script:

 1. Run the following utility script to configure the `hacluster` user password: